-The investment in the associates is accounted for using the equity method.
-It is initially recorded at cost and the carrying amount is increased or decreased to recognise the Bank's share of the profits or losses of the investee after the acquisition date.
+Investment in associates are accounted for using the equity method.
+Associates are initially recorded at cost and the carrying amount is increased or decreased to recognise the Bank's share of the profits or losses of the investee after the acquisition date.
 Distributions received from the investee reduce the carrying amount of the investment.